Manchester Airport: Passenger terminals

-Manchester Airport has three passenger terminals (Terminals 1, 2 and 3).
-Terminals 1 and 2 are linked by the skylink, with travelators to aid passengers with the 10–15-minute walk.
-Terminal 3 is linked to Terminal 1 and the skylink by a covered walkway.
+Manchester Airport has two passenger terminals (Terminals 2 and 3).
+Terminals 2 and 3 are linked by the skylink, with travelators to aid passengers with the 10–15-minute walk.
 The skylink also connects the terminals to the airport railway station complex (known as The Station) and the Radisson BLU Hotel.
 Skylink 1 started construction in 1991 and opened 1993.
 Skylink 2 opened in September 1996 along with the Radisson.